 Rain forests are a beautiful expression of nature.

-And yet it is heart breaking!
-That I find myself writing about the devastating effects of tree removal.
+And yet it’s heart breaking, that I find myself writing about the devastating effects of tree removal.

-Having a commitment to stop the destruction and extensive tree removal and making a conscious effort toward tree planting must be key, if we are to ever truly make a difference to our planet and save the precious trees and the animals that are housed there.
+Having a commitment to stop the extensive tree removal, and making a conscious effort toward tree planting must be paramount, if we are to ever truly make a difference to our planet and save the precious trees and the animals that are housed there.

-With this help, it is estimated that half of the deforestation taking place could be reduced.
+With this type of help, it is estimated that half of the deforestation taking place could be reduced.

 If you’d like to find out more about what is deforestation, and how you can help save our rain forests, please follow this link.

-The Philippines, Thailand and India, have declared the extent of deforestation going on in their countries as a national emergency.
+The Philippines, Thailand and India have all declared the extent of deforestation going on in their countries as a state of national emergency.

 Even Brazil, once a country with the worst recorded levels of tree removal, has appointed a well known environmentalist to be secretary for the environment.

-In India, the Chipko movement and the silent valley campaign, have achieved incredible break throughs against tree removal and deforestation.
+In India, the Chipko movement and the silent valley campaign, have achieved an incredible break through, against tree removal and deforestation.

-We truly believe, that each and every one of us has a personal responsibility and the amazing privilege, of being able to save all our temperate rain forests for now and in the future.
+I truly believe, that each and every one of us has a personal responsibility and the amazing privilege, of being able to save all our temperate rain forests, for now and in the future.

 We should be made to contribute in some degree, especially chemists that are pulling on these resources.

-Take the pharmaceutical company responsible for manufacturing the drug from the periwinkle for instance, tragically they have never contributed a penny.
+Take the pharmaceutical company responsible for manufacturing the drug from the periwinkle, tragically they have never contributed a penny.

-Yet we feel they should be actively made to contribute towards the protection against tree removal, especially on the back of all the millions they have profited from, by using the rain forest over the years!
+Surely, they should contribute towards the protection against tree removal even in some small way, especially on the back of all the millions they have profited from the rain forest over the years.